‘Bayern’s ‘bloodbath’ should be Wenger’s Sargnagel’

 But after that, “Bayern is easily entering the quarter-finals...

 “Because they can and because they want it.
 The team is greedy again on goals.
-And on the other hand there is an arsenal team, which of course had before the kick-off few chances, but was hardly against the second blame.
-And that made it seem possible for the fans of Arsenal to imagine the impossibilities possible: That a farewell to Arsène Wenger might be a good idea.”
+And on the other hand there is an Arsenal team, which of course had before the kick-off few chances, but was hardly against the second-half blame.
+And that made it seem possible for the fans of Arsenal to imagine the impossibilities becoming possible: That a farewell to Arsène Wenger might be a good idea.”

 Die Welt went with the headline “Bayern’s ‘bloodbath’ should be Wenger’s Sargnagel”.
 Sarnagil translates to coffin nails.